Cobweb (2023 South Korean film)

-Cobweb is a 2023 South Korean period black comedy-drama film directed by Kim Jee-woon starring Song Kang-ho, Im Soo-jung, Oh Jung-se, Jeon Yeo-been, and Krystal Jung.
-It premiered in the non-competitive section at the 2023 Cannes Film Festival.
-The film was released theatrically on September 27, 2023, coinciding with Korean Chuseok holidays.
+Cobweb is a 2023 South Korean black comedy-drama film directed by Kim Jee-woon and written by Shin Yeon-shick.
+It stars Song Kang-ho, Im Soo-jung, Oh Jung-se, Jeon Yeo-been, and Krystal Jung.
+Set in 1970s South Korea, it follows a director (Song) who becomes obsessed with reshooting his film's ending, pushing a chaotic production to the brink of madness amid censorship and an exasperated crew.

-Premise
+The film premiered in the non-competitive section at the 2023 Cannes Film Festival.
+It was released theatrically on September 27, 2023, coinciding with Korean Chuseok holidays.

-In early 1970s Seoul, a film director Kim Ki-yeol is obsessed with the fact that the ending of his already wrapped film Cobweb would be better if remade.
+Plot